Admission Criteria

 What Matters to the Admissions Committee

-The admissions committee uses a holistic approach to assessing applicants.
+The admissions committee uses a holistic approach to assess applicants.
 Broadly speaking, the admissions committee is looking to admit students with a high probability of achieving successful outcomes upon completion of the major.
 When assessing the probability of an applicant achieving a successful outcome, the committee values the following:

 • Clear articulation of the applicant’s career and/or personal aspirations.
-Please note the admissions committee welcomes a broad array of professional and personal aspirations.
+Please note, the admissions committee welcomes a broad array of professional and personal aspirations.

-• Concise explanation of how a finance degree will assist in the applicant’s pursuit of her/his stated aspirations
+• Concise explanation of how a finance degree will assist in the applicant’s pursuit of her/his stated aspirations.

-• Evidence that the applicant understands the path that will lead the realization of their aspirations
+• Evidence that the applicant understands the path that will lead the realization of their aspirations.

 • Academic performance (prerequisite GPA, BYU overall GPA, etc.)